lab1092/blender-manual_ja/manual/modifiers/generate/bevel.rst

 Width
    The size of the bevel affect.
-See :guilabel:`Width Method` below.
+See *Width Method* below.

    .. figure:: /images/Manual_-_Bevel_Modifier_-_3_Beveled_Cubes.jpg